This story was originally written for the Driven to Desire Challenge

 "Walking.
 I know," he responds with a meaningful twinkle in his eye.

-On night four, the President opens up about the deployment, speaking in hushed tones about how conflicted he is, how he doesn't know how he'll live with himself when that first casualty comes over the wire, but how convinced he is that it's our duty to safeguard democracy the world over.
+On night four, the President opens up about the deployment, speaking in hushed tones about how conflicted he is, how he doesn't know how he'll live with himself when that first casualty comes over the wire, but how convinced he is about our duty to safeguard democracy the world over.

 "You're a military man, Emmett.
 What would your reaction be if you were sent to fight this war?"